Open Level

 • ELDOA Warm up

-This is the perfect warm up for an ELDOA workout: no high impact (jumps) and no pure rotational movements so that we’ll keep as much space as possible in between the vertebrae also during the warm up!
-All the joints of the body are taken care of but t...
+This is the perfect warm-up for an ELDOA workout; no high impact (jumps) and no rotational movements.
+This will keep as much as space as possible in between the vertebrae also during the warm-up!
+All the joints of the body are taken care of, but the functional units of the spine are the focus of ...

 • September 2023 Members' Meeting